 Just as flight attendants instruct parents to first put on their oxygen masks in case of an emergency, the driver of a vehicle must protect their own eyes and respiratory system, in particular.

-A Readi-Mask is one product that does both, is one-use only, and is so compact it fits just about anywhere.
+A KN95 face mask helps protect your lungs from smoke inhalation, and they’re compact enough to fit just about anywhere.
 Respirator masks are bulkier, range in price from quite reasonable to costly, and most will not include eye protection.
 However, a pair of swim goggles or tightly fitting shooting-range goggles work very well for this purpose.

 If the vehicle’s air circulation system begins to allow in too much smoke or fumes, you can close it down.